department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 - A current primary identification card
 - A state-issued driver’s license
-- A United States passport or passport card
+- A U.S. passport or passport card
 - Another government ID card.
-This ID can be issued by federal, state, or local government agencies, as long as it contains your photograph, your date of birth, and your address.
+This ID can be issued by federal, state, or local government agencies, as long as it contains your picture, your date of birth, and your address.

 If this government ID card doesn't contain your address, you can provide another document to prove your address.
 Acceptable documents include your electric bill, your cable bill, or